Graveyard

 Here’s a small list of recent projects that I abandoned over the last 8 months because they either didn’t work out as expected or I just lost interest.

-Sampling Fuzzer
+Sampling fuzzer

 Try collecting coverage information by sampling the call stack instead of binary instrumentation for binary-only fuzzing.
 This wasn’t very efficient because 1) ptrace and sampling is a LOT slower than instrumentation upfront and letting the program run, and 2) sampling the stack might have different results even if the program takes the exact same code path.